dupeng24/cloud-removal/README.md

 conda install scikit-image=0.20.0
 conda install h5py=3.9.0
 ```
-## Cloud detection and classification
+## Cloud Detection and Classification
 To conduct cloud detection and categorization, please change the name of the corresponding folder first, run these commands:
 ```
 python finallyquality.py